marckean/AzurePolicyWorkshop/README.md

   - As some policies are either DeployIfNotExists or Modify, we also assign some built-in roles to the policy service principals
   - This is a lab exercise

+- Testing Azure Policies (Lab)
+  - We test the Azure Policies we have deployed in the previous lab exercise
+  - For this test we will use Bicep to deploy NSGs with ports opened from the internet on port 3389, 322  443 so see the effect that Azure Policy has on the resources being deployed.

 - Exemptions
   - The Azure Policy exemptions feature is used to exempt a resource hierarchy or an individual resource from evaluation of initiatives or definitions.
 Resources that are exempt count toward overall compliance, but can't be evaluated or have a temporary waiver.